mitchabaza/flux-net--todo/ReadMe.txt

 Type "npm Install --msvs_version=2013" and hit enter Right click on gulpfile.js (in the root of ToDo.Client) Select Task Runner Explorer
-Find the Task Runner Explorer Pane.
+Find the Task Runner Explorer Pane and Expand Tasks.
-Expand tasks.
-Double click on the "default" task.-->Confirm that this step executes without error.
+Double click on the "default" task
+Confirm that this step executes without error.
-Point your browser to http://localhost/ReactJs/
+Point your browser to http://localhost/ToDo/

 Running the Tests
 ================================================
 Install Python 2.7+
-Update PATH envrinoment variable to include Python path (i.e. C:\Python27) Create new System environment variable called GYP_MSVS_VERSION with value 2013 Open Node.js Interactive Window
+Update PATH envrinoment variable to include Python path (i.e. C:\Python27) Open Node.js Interactive Window
 Type ".npm test" and hit enter